Leave a comment Cancel reply

-PUNE, India, 2021-Apr-14 — /EPR Network/ — The report “Polyurethane Foam Market by Type (Rigid foam, Flexible Foam, Spray Foam), End-use Industry (Building & Construction, Bedding & Furniture, Automotive, Electronics, Footwear, Packaging, Others), and Region – Global Forecast To 2025″ The polyurethane foams market is projected to grow from USD 37.8 billion in 2020 to USD 54.3 billion by 2025, at a CAGR of 7.5% from 2020 to 2025.
-The market is witnessing average growth across the world due to factors such as, growing end-use industries in emerging economies, increased use of polyurethane foams in building insulations for energy conservation and versatility and unique physical properties of polyurethane foams.
+PUNE, India, 2021-Apr-16 — /EPR Network/ — The report “Solvents Market by Type (Alcohols, Ketones, Esters, Glycol Ethers, Aromatic, Aliphatic), Application (Paints & Coatings, Polymer Manufacturing, Printing Inks), and Region – Global Forecast to 2025″, to reach USD 30.0 billion by 2025, at a CAGR of 6.6% from an estimated value of USD 21.8 billion in 2020.
+Growing demand for home care, personal care, pharmaceuticals are projected to drive the demand for solvents across regions.
+Volatile Organic Compounds (VOCs) are compounds which form ground-level ozone and particulate matter and are main constituents of smog.
+Stringent regulations in Europe and North America for the reduction of VOCs are projected to drive the demand for bio & green solvents.

-Browse 199 market data Tables and 48 Figures spread through 246 Pages and in-depth TOC on “Polyurethane Foam Market”
+Browse 214 market data Tables and 59 Figures spread through 263 Pages and in-depth TOC on “Solvents Market”

 About MarketsandMarkets™